vontonks/vontonks.github.io/_posts/2022-05-07-productive-saturday.md

 But still, the assumption is that it would be worth anyone's time to do that, which I'm not sure at the moment it is given other priorities.
 Worth considering though.

+UPDATE: I've remoted into my desktop, lol.
+So I guess unless there's a keylogger which, you know, would be fucked, it just looks like I'm hanging out in a Teamviewer instance.
+Probably not the most secure thing of all time but hey.
+I guess I could setup a VM?
+Then remote into that?
+Seems complicated.
+Better opsec though.

 __________
 <strong>Current Projects</strong>
 'Kaylene' a short story about a digital artist: XXX words today (XXXX total)